-As a part of the Vancouver International Wine Festival, on February 28, I attended this 11th annual awards lunch that was full of restaurateurs, sommeliers, wine makers, and other industry folk.
+As a part of the Vancouver International Wine Festival, on February 22, I attended this 12th annual awards lunch with an Australian theme, that was full of restaurateurs, sommeliers, wine makers, and other industry peers.

 SPIRITED INDUSTRY PROFESSIONAL (SIP) AWARD

 The Spirited Industry Professional Award honours an individual who makes significant contributions to the sales, service or promotion of wine in British Columbia.
 The ninth annual SIP Award goes to industry veteran Howard Soon.

 Howard Soon, a born and raised Vancouverite, has been a trailblazer in the wine business for 35 years beginning with Andres Wines, then Calona Vineyards, and for the last several years as head winemaker at Sandhill Estate Wines.
 An enthusiastic mentor to other winemakers, Howard has also selflessly shared countless nuggets of knowledge to others in the industry.
 He is one of a select group of certified wine educators in Canada and has served on the panels of several major wine competitions in Canada and the US.
 Howard has an impressive series of firsts to his credit: the first BC winemaker to release a series of single vineyard designated wines, the first to produce a Super Tuscan blend and the first to receive Red, White and Winery of the Year at the Canadian Wine Awards in 2009.